 Things to do around Thompsons Station

 The town itself may not have much of a restaurant district, but Franklin’s alluring downtown is only fifteen minutes away, and the up-and-coming communities of Spring Hill and Columbia are just to the south.
-For those looking to make the most of their escape from the big city, Thompson’s Station also offers an astounding lineup of parks to serve its community of just over 6,000.
-Three gorgeous parks rest along Highway 31, and locals claim there’s no better spot to watch the sunset on Nashville than the Battlefield Trail Hilltop right in the township’s heart.
+For those looking to make the most of their escape from the big city, Thompson’s Station also offers an astounding lineup of parks to serve its community of just under 8,000.
+Three gorgeous parks rest along Highway 31, and locals claim there’s no better spot to watch the sunset in Nashville than the Battlefield Trail Hilltop right in the township’s heart.

 Thompson's Station Farmers Market

 Creek Rise Farm

 Thompson’s Station has a great collection of parks and green spaces.
 For playgrounds that will please the kids, Port Royal Park is a great choice.
 It even has a splash pad for hot summer days.
 Heritage Park is also an excellent place for a hike or to do some bird watching.

 1513 Thompson's Station Rd W, Thompson's Station, TN 37179

 Well-maintained park with jogging trails, sports fields, picnic areas & a garden designed for pets.